 Kittens, puppies, and pets with compromised immune systems are often at higher risk for developing ear mite infestations compared to adult pets with mature and healthy immune systems.

 Pet parents will often first notice that a dog with ear mites exhibits the following two symptoms:

 Other signs a dog has ear mites include:

 - Discharge around the ears that resembles coffee grounds

 - Red and swollen skin in and around the ears

-- Open sores (from all that scratching)
+- Hot spots/open sores (from all that scratching)